Student-Athletes & The NCAA

 Sports play an active part on the American College campus.
 If you are hardworking and determined to participate on a collegiate athletic team, there are many ways to get involved, but first there are some things you need to know.

-The NCAA stands for National Collegiate Athletic Association and is the largest governing board for college athletics.
-There are two smaller associations that offer athletic scholarships, the NAIA and the NCJAA.
+National Collegiate Athletic Association (NCAA): The NCAA stands for National Collegiate Athletic Association and is the largest governing board for college athletics.
 The NCAA ensures eligibility of players and fair recruiting by coaches.
+The NCAA has three divisions (described further below).

-The NCAA is divided into three divisions that are denoted with roman numerals.
+The NCAA has three divisions denoted with roman numerals.
 These divisions have no reflection of the university’s academics, rather the amount of funding that goes to sports and how competitive they are.
-Division I is the most competitive and has the most funding, while Division III is the least competitive with less funding than Divisions I and II.
-Divisions I and II award talent-based scholarships, while Division III only awards academic and needs-based funding to its recruits.
+Division I is the most competitive and has the most athletic funding, while Division III provides more balance for student-athletes.
+Divisions I and II award athletic scholarships, while Division III only awards academic and needs-based funding to its recruits.

-To meet the academic requirement, it is important for the athlete to work closely with their guidance counselor to maintain a minimum Grade Point Average (GPA) of 2.3 (for Division I) or 2.2 (for Division II), complete 16 Core Courses, and submit official transcripts.
+To meet the academic eligibility requirement, it is important for the athlete to work closely with their guidance counsellor to maintain a minimum Grade Point Average (GPA) of 2.3 (for Division I) or 2.2 (for Division II), complete 16 Core Courses, and submit official transcripts to the NCAA.

 Letter Grade GPA